pydantic/pydantic-ai/docs/examples/rag.md

 ```

 As with the [SQL gen](./sql_gen.md) example, we run postgres on port `54320` to avoid conflicts with any other postgres instances you may have running.
-We also mount the postgresql `data` directory locally to persist the data if you need to stop and restart the container.
+We also mount the PostgreSQL `data` directory locally to persist the data if you need to stop and restart the container.

 With that running and [dependencies installed and environment variables set](./index.md#usage), we can build the search database with (**WARNING**: this requires the `OPENAI_API_KEY` env variable and will calling the OpenAI embedding API around 300 times to generate embeddings for each section of the documentation):